beezow/TeachDotPy/README.md

 Built for Hack Illinois 2019 by Charles Agriogianis, Andrew Fei, Maxwell Jong, Albert Li, Theodore Li, and Drew Zoghby.

 ## About teach.py
 For many beginners, visualizing code are often difficult and intimidating.
-Computer science concepts such as lists, loops, and queues are can be very confusing at first impression. *teach.py* is developed primarily with educators in mind. teach.py allows useres to parse through python code files and translate it into visual animations for data structures, variables, etc.
+Computer science concepts such as lists, loops, and queues are can be very confusing at first impression. *teach.py* is developed primarily with educators in mind to save time and energy.
+*teach.py* allows users to parse through python code files and translate it into visual animations for data structures, variables, etc.
 This creates **meaningful** and **powerful** representations of code compilation.

 ## Implementation